FeatureBaseDB/tools/dx/README.md

-      --phosts       strings    Hosts of primary instance (default [localhost]) --pport        int        Port of primary instance (default 10101) -p, --prefix       string     Prefix to use for index (default "dx-") -s, --solo                    Run on only one instace of Pilosa --specsfile    string     Path to specs file (default "specs.toml") -t, --threadcount  int        Number of concurrent goroutines to allocate (default 1) -v, --verbose                 Enable verbose logging
+      --phosts       strings    Hosts of primary instance (default [localhost]) --pport        int        Port of primary instance (default 10101) -p, --prefix       string     Prefix to use for index (default "dx-") --specsfile    string     Path to specs file (default "specs.toml") -t, --threadcount  int        Number of concurrent goroutines to allocate (default 1) -v, --verbose                 Enable verbose logging